-The next larger range of pore sizes, macropores (> 50 nm), is relevant because it provides enhanced mass transport of guest species and sufficient space for pore wall modification with functional groups ranging from small molecules to polymer layers to nanoparticle coatings.
+The next larger range of pore sizes, macropores (>50 nm), is relevant because it provides enhanced mass transport of guest species and sufficient space for pore wall modification with functional groups ranging from small molecules to polymer layers to nanoparticle coatings.
 Furthermore, walls in macroporous solids tend to be thicker than in zeolites or mesoporous materials, so that control over the wall structure itself can be possible.
 Macroporous materials thereby offer great opportunities for hierarchical structuring and multifunctionality.
-Using colloidal crystal templating, a large number of 3D ordered macroporous (3DOM or inverse opal) oxide and non-oxide compositions can be prepared, including insulator, semiconductor, metal, polymeric and hybrid macroporous materials [82, 83].
+Using colloidal crystal templating, a large number of 3D ordered macroporous (3DOM or inverse opal) oxide and non-oxide compositions can be prepared, including insulator, semiconductor, metal, polymeric and hybrid macroporous materials [82,83].
 Alternate templates include bioskeletons and emulsions.
-Template-free syntheses of macroporous solids are attainable from two-phase composite structures after leaching of one of the phases [84, 85].
+Template-free syntheses of macroporous solids are attainable from two-phase composite structures after leaching of one of the phases [84,85].
 Pseudomorphic transformations of these structures are possible, in which the general shape of the structure can be maintained, while its composition is altered.
 When macropores are periodic on the length scale of visible or infrared light, the materials can function as photonic crystals.
 Other applications that rely on the relatively large accessible reactive surface of macroporous solids require less periodicity.
 These include bioglasses, hierarchically structured catalysts and battery materials.
 3DOM carbon can be prepared in monolithic form and can therefore provide a basis for complex assemblies, involving coatings with catalytic nanoparticles or even multifold interpenetrating structures.
-An example of the latter (Figure 1.13, left) depicts a macroporous carbon anode, coated with a conformal thin film of a polymer electrolyte and infiltrated with vanadia gel.
+An example of the latter (Fig. 1.13, left) depicts a macroporous carbon anode, coated with a conformal thin film of a polymer electrolyte and infiltrated with vanadia gel.
 After lithiation, the resulting 3D nanostructured electrochemical cell produced an open circuit voltage and lithium could be shuttled between electrodes multiple times.
-Other examples of complex 3DOM structures include those containing zeolitic or mesoporous walls around interconnected macropores (Figure 1.13, right) of a silica monolith with both macropores and mesopores.
+Other examples of complex 3DOM structures include those containing zeolitic or mesoporous walls around interconnected macropores (Fig. 1.13, right) of a silica monolith with both macropores and mesopores.
 The structural hierarchy has been advanced to the next level, by combining colloidal crystal templating and surfactant templating with lithographic patterning.
 Such fractal structures mimic those widely found in nature, where mass transport needs to be directed from a major source to widely distributed destinations.
 The remaining challenges in synthesis of macroporous materials involve both the templates and the wall skeletons.
-Templates with symmetries other than face-centered cubic (the common symmetry obtained by natural assembly of uniform spheres) will be required to access different photonic crystal structures capable of photonic bandgap formation.
+Templates with symmetries other than face-centered cubic (the common symmetry obtained by natural assembly of uniform spheres) will be required to access different photonic crystal structures capable of photonic band gap formation.
 For optical applications, precise defect control and directed defect design will remain important targets.
 New template structures can also be used to alter mass transport of guests and the space available for post-functionalization of an inverse opal.
 Biomimetic templating can result in novel morphologies and possibly chiral interfaces.
 Lithographic methods, like direct laser writing, can also provide novel template forms.
-Materials aspects for improvement include minimization of shrinkage to avoid cracking and other defects during ceramic processing and methods of creating active phases at lower temperatures.
-For example, in the case of 3DOM electrode structures, electroactive oxide phases are usually obtained at higher temperatures which tend to result in grain growth and loss of ordered wall structures.
-From a practical standpoint, a greater understanding of correlations between structure and mechanical properties of macroporous materials as a function of surface modification, composite structure and pore architecture, needs to be developed.
+Materials'

-Figure 1.13.
+Fig. 1.13.
 Left: Schematic diagram and SEM image of a 3D interpenetrating electrochemical cell.
 Right: Monolith of silica (A) with periodically structured macropores (B) and mesoporous walls (C).